lassebomh/wasm-3d/README.md

-# WIP Ray tracer in rust
+# WIP Ray tracer in rust+wasm with 0 dependencies